Distributional Preferences for Market Design: Market Design with Distributional Preferences

-Our definition of no justified envy integrates distributional objectives with priority rankings.
-In standard school choice, $s'$ has justified envy if they prefer $c$ to their assignment and have higher priority than some student $s$ admitted to $c$.
-In our framework, priority is not absolute.
-A student $s$ is protected by their priority only if replacing them with $s'$ would strictly worsen the school's distributional outcome.
-If the swap yields an outcome that is weakly preferred distributionally, then $s$ must have higher priority than $s'$.
+This definition integrates distributional objectives with priority rankings.
+In standard school choice, a student has justified envy if she prefers a school to her assignment and has higher priority than some admitted student.
+In our framework, the priority claim is conditional on the distributional objective.
+If replacing an admitted student $s$ with a student $s'$ who wants school $c$ would weakly improve the school's distributional outcome, then $s$ must have higher priority than $s'$.
+Thus, a lower-priority student can be matched to a school over a higher-priority student only when replacing the former with the latter would fail to weakly improve that school's distributional outcome.